-Recommendation #5: Regulatory instruments and financial incentives be considered in the SRW to minimize radioactive waste be integrated when developing the ISRW.
-P. 7 Recommendation #6: Canada integrate requirements into the ISRW for proponents to seek explicit permissions of impacted Indigenous groups prior to transporting and storing adioactive wastes through or in their traditional territories.
+Recommendation #5: Regulatory instruments and financial incentives be considered in the ISRW to minimize radioactive waste be integrated when developing the ISRW.
+P. 7 Recommendation #6: Canada integrate requirements into the ISRW for proponents to seek explicit permissions of impacted Indigenous groups prior to transporting and storing radioactive wastes through or in their traditional territories.
 P. 8 Recommendation #7: The ISRW include concrete measures to accelerate the creation of permanent waste disposal facilities, in a manner that does not infringe on the rights of potentially impacted parties and communities.
-P. 8 Recommendation #8: Decommissioning decision-making processes must be based on blearly defined end-state objectives established in a joint forum between Canada, proponents and impacted Indigenous groups, prior to the development of decommissioning proposals (in all but emergency situations).
+P. 8 Recommendation #8: Decommissioning decision-making processes must be based on clearly defined end-state objectives established in a joint forum between Canada, proponents and impacted Indigenous groups, prior to the development of decommissioning proposals (in all but emergency situations).
 In particular, those objectives should be aligned with likely long-term land-uses that will exist after decommissioning.
-Further, and pronsistent with the precautionary principle, it should be assumed that future land uses may include scenarios that include: a) extensive human use (including residency) in the vicinity of residual radionuclides; b) that physical containment and institutional controls may not perform as intended; and c) that land users are unaware of any associated risks.
-P. 9 Ecommendation #9: The following critically important policy considerations should be incorporated into the ISRW: Intergenerational Impacts - Consistent with IAEA and other environmental guidance, decommissioning strategies should not result in undue environmental, health and safety financial and other impacts to future generations.
+Further, and consistent with the precautionary principle, it should be assumed that future land uses may include scenarios that include: a) extensive human use (including residency) in the vicinity of residual radionuclides; b) that physical containment and institutional controls may not perform as intended; and c) that land users are unaware of any associated risks.
+P. 9 Recommendation #9: The following critically important policy considerations should be incorporated into the ISRW: Intergenerational Impacts - Consistent with IAEA and other environmental guidance, decommissioning strategies should not result in undue environmental, health and safety financial and other impacts to future generations.
 Institutional Care - Decommissioning strategies should rely on long-term institutional care only in situations where approaches that have more passive long-term care requirements are not technically viable and effective.
 P. 9

-Algonquins of Pi First Na kwakanagan tion 11011 Willing Hosts - Decommissioning strategies must be acceptable communities, as confirmed through plebiscites, referenda or of mechanisms. • Compensation - Impacted communities should be adequately of compensated. • Indigenous Interests - The modernized policy framework mus Canada's international commitments as they relate to Indigence includes UNDRIP which requires that Canada "ensure that no hazardous materials shall take place in the lands or territories of without their free, prior and informed consent". us interests.
-This storage or disposal of • In-Situ Decommissioning - In-situ decommissioning needs to poor to unacceptable choice for ultimate disposal of nuclear re- "legacy" reactors, in keeping with IAEA's guidance on this top that this is the creation of a permanent, unplanned, near surface disposal facility that is by definition more risky than deep geol actors, including ic, and the reality re, radioactive waste Recommendation #10: The ISRW should address the following gaps in Precautionary Principle: The selection of preferred waste of must give due consideration to uncertainty related to future performance of waste disposal facilities.
-To mitigate the rist this uncertainty, the policy must be grounded in the precaution of the precautin of the precaution of the preca lisposal approaches e land use and the ks associated with • Temporal Scope : The design of radioactive waste disposal f based on an explicitly defined temporal scope.
-That tempo correspond to the predicted duration of the radioactive wa radioactive waste disposal approaches must be proven to pe throughout the entire temporal scope, without active care ral scope should ste hazard.
-Selected erform effectively • Resiliency : Selected radioactive waste disposal approaches must be proven to be credibly occur during the temporal scope.
-These include but are not limited to geomorphic change (e.g., through glaciation or hydrology) and climate change.
+5 Algonquins of Pikwakanage First Nation COI 'lling Hosts - Decommissioning strategies must be acceptable to local nmunities, as confirmed through plebiscites, referenda or other similar chanisms. • Co mpensation - Impacted communities should be adequately compensated.
+Ca inc haz ligenous Interests - The modernized policy framework must fully conform with nada's international commitments as they relate to Indigenous interests.
+This rludes UNDRIP which requires that Canada "ensure that no storage or disposal of rardous materials shall take place in the lands or territories of indigenous peoples thout their free, prior and informed consent". poo "leį tha Situ Decommissioning - In-situ decommissioning needs to be recognized as a for to unacceptable choice for ultimate disposal of nuclear reactors, including gacy" reactors, in keeping with IAEA's guidance on this topic, and the reality of this is the creation of a permanent, unplanned, near surface, radioactive waste posal facility that is by definition more risky than deep geological deposition. ecommer ndation #10: The ISRW should address the following gaps in waste disposal: P. 9 • Precautionary Principle : The selection of preferred waste disposal approaches must give due consideration to uncertainty related to future land use and the performance of waste disposal facilities.
+To mitigate the risks associated with this uncertainty, the policy must be grounded in the precautionary principle. • Temporal Scope : The design of radioactive waste disposal facilities should be based on an explicitly defined temporal scope.
+That temporal scope should correspond to the predicted duration of the radioactive waste hazard.
+Selected radioactive waste disposal approaches must be proven to perform effectively throughout the entire temporal scope, without active care and maintenance. • Resiliency : Selected radioactive waste disposal approaches must be proven to be